Media psychology: 1950-1980s

+2000s

+Today, media psychologists have expanded their focus to study newer technology and platforms like cellular phone technology, the internet, and social media.
+Platforms like Instagram, TikTok, and Snapchat have become important areas of study as these apps have increased incidences of social comparison, body image concerns, and technology addiction.
+TikTok, particularly with its fast-paced content and short videos, has been associated with increased anxiety and depression rates among younger users.
+This increase is caused by the glamorization of influencers and excessive exposure to idealized lifestyles, creating unrealistic expectations for users and causing negative self-images.

 Theories

 Media psychology's theories include the user's perception, cognition, and humanistic components in regards to their experience to their surroundings.
 Media psychologists also draw upon developmental and narrative psychologies and emerging findings from neuroscience.
 The theories and research in psychology are used as the backbone of media psychology and guide the discipline itself.
 Theories in psychology applied to media include multiple dimensions, i.e., text, pictures, symbols, video and sound.
 Sensory Psychology, semiotics and semantics for visual and language communication, social cognition and neuroscience are among the areas addressed in the study of this area of media psychology.
 A few of the theories employed in media psychology include:

-Affective disposition theory (ADT)
+Affective Disposition Theory

 The concept of affective disposition theory is used to differentiate users' perspectives on different forms of media content and the differences within attentional focus.
 The theory consists of four components that revolve around emotion: (1) media is based on an individual's emotions and opinions towards characters, (2) media content is driven from enjoyment and appreciation from individuals, (3) individuals form feelings about characters that are either positive or negative and (4) media relies on conflicts between characters and how individuals react to the conflict.